 zero trust security

 A security approach where no entity is trusted by default when accessing a resource such as networks, hosts, and data.
 Even when access is granted, it is continuously monitored and verified against least-privileged access policies.
 Zero trust is meant to counter the open nature of IT infrastructure, which until now has led data, for example, to be exposed by default.
-Confidential clouds are strictly governed by zero trust principles.
+Confidential private environments on public cloud infrastructure (also known as Confidential Cloud environments) are strictly governed by zero trust principles.